 Why you might consider a different cash back credit card

-With all this being said, there are a handful of reasons you may want to consider another cash back card or having more than one card.
+All this said, there are a handful of reasons you may want to consider another cash back card or having more than one card.
 For example, one major downside of the Chase Freedom Flex is the fact cardholders only earn 1 percent back on regular, non-bonus spending.
 For this reason, many consumers might pair this card with another rewards card that offers more points on regular spending, such as the Chase Freedom Unlimited® or the Citi® Double Cash Card.

 And if you’re mostly after intro APR, know that some cards offer this perk for longer than 15 months.
 If you are looking to save on interest on purchases, balance transfers or both, compare the Chase Freedom Flex to other 0 percent APR credit cards.